GPTP-workshop/gptp-workshop.github.io/accommodations.md

 Full kitchen and workspace in every room.
 Easy walk to several restaurants.
 Far enough away from the conference venue that you will _definitely_ need to drive or take the bus.
 There is a bus line right outside the front door that drops you on campus.

-(These are often _much_ cheaper accommodations than downtown venues)
+(Despite the additional features and slight inconvenience of extra travel, these are often _much_ cheaper accommodations than downtown venues)

 ### [Microtel Inn & Suites](http://microtelinn.com)